Admissions Frequently Asked Questions (FAQs)

 When do we begin and complete the admissions process?

-Applications are accepted on or after October 1, 2012.
-Marshall strongly encourages families to complete the application process by the priority deadline, February 15, 2013.
+Applications are accepted on or after October 1.
+Marshall School strongly encourages families to complete the application process by the priority deadline, February 15.
 While Marshall will continue to accept applications beyond that date, applicants who have submitted their application by the priority deadline will be in the priority applicant pool and will be considered for admission first.

 Who decides if my student is accepted?

-Marshall has an Admissions Committee comprised of faculty and administrators.
-This group meets to review your student’s admissions materials and make an admission decision.
+Marshall School has an Admissions Committee, which meets to review your student’s admissions materials and make an admission decision.

 Does Marshall give preference to siblings?